-The Regulatory Flexibility Act (RFA) generally requires an agency, in connection with a proposed rule, to prepare and make available for public comment an initial regulatory flexibility analysis that describes the impact of a proposed rule on small entities.21 However, a regulatory flexibility analysis is not required if the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
-The U.S. Small Business Administration (SBA) has defined "small entities" to include banking organizations with total assets of less than or equal to \$750 million.
-Certain types of rules, such as rules relating to rates, corporate or financial structures, or practices relating to such rates or structures, are expressly excluded from the definition of "rule" for purposes of the RFA.
-Because the proposed rule relates directly to the rates imposed on IDIs for deposit insurance and to the deposit insurance assessment system that measures risk and determines each bank's assessment rate, the proposed rule is not subject to the RFA.
+The Regulatory Flexibility Act (RFA) generally requires an agency, in connection with a final rule, to prepare and make available for public comment a final regulatory flexibility analysis that describes the impact of a final rule on small entities.25 However, a regulatory flexibility analysis is not required if the agency certifies that the final rule will not have a significant economic impact on a substantial number of small entities.
+The U.S. Small Business Administration (SBA) has defined "small entities" to include banking organizations with total assets of less than or equal to \$750 million.26 Certain types of rules, such as rules relating to rates, corporate or financial structures, or practices relating to such rates or structures, are expressly excluded from the definition of "rule" for purposes of the RFA.27 Because the final rule relates directly to the rates imposed on IDIs for deposit insurance and to the deposit insurance assessment system that measures risk and determines each bank's assessment rate, the final rule is not subject to the RFA.
 Nonetheless, the FDIC is voluntarily presenting information in this RFA section.

-Based on Call Report data as of December 31, 2021, the FDIC insures 4,848 IDIs, of which 3,478 are defined as small entities by the terms of the RFA.
-The proposed rule, however, would apply only to institutions with \$10 billion or greater in total assets which, by definition, do not meet the criteria to be considered small entities for the purposes of the RFA.
-Since no small entities would be affected by the proposed rule, the FDIC certifies that the proposed rule would not have a significant economic effect on a substantial number of small entities.
+Based on Call Report data as of June 30, 2022, the FDIC insures 4,780 IDIs, of which 3,394 are defined as small entities by the terms of the RFA.28 The final rule, however, will apply only to institutions with \$10 billion or greater in total assets which, by definition, do not meet the criteria to be considered small entities for the purposes of the RFA.
+Therefore, no small entities will be affected by the final rule.